theron-wang/otr4j/README.md

     _Most important cases are covered._
   - ☒ spotbugs-annotations to support managing clean-up of cryptographic key material
     _Google Error-Prone annotations prove to be more interesting.
 Adoption of those annotations has started already._
-- ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
-These tests should be updated to assume successful execution if input would trigger the assertion.
 - ☑ Significant amount of unit tests to accompany the library.
 (Currently: 1300+)
   _Most prevalent and relevant cases are covered. `SessionTest` contains tests at the API-layer for typical cases and special cases, such as for the injection of malicious messages with similar counters and public keys substituted._